19th Irish Film & Television Awards

-The 19th Irish Film & Television Academy Awards, also called the IFTA Film & Drama Awards 2023 or the 20th Anniversary IFTA Awards, will take place on 7 May 2023, hosted by Deirdre O'Kane.
-Nominations were announced on 6 March 2023.
+The 19th Irish Film & Television Academy Awards, also called the IFTA Film & Drama Awards 2023 or the 20th Anniversary IFTA Awards, took place on 7 May 2023 and was hosted by Deirdre O'Kane in the new Dublin Royal Convention Centre, situated on Ship Street, close to Dublin Castle.
+It honoured Irish films and television drama released between 1 January 2022 and 11 March 2023.
+The nominations were announced on 6 March 2023.

+Rising Star nominees were announced on 25 April 2023, ahead of the ceremony.
+RTÉ broadcast the ceremony and highlights from the IFTA Red Carpet; the awards ceremony and back stage were also distributed to over 120 news channels worldwide.